G-S9N6DX06CF

 cheetah factsCheetah legs are long and the claws are permanently exposed

-It has a short main from the back of the neck to the shoulders.
+It has a short length from the back of the neck to the shoulders.

 Show me a picture of a cheetah.Tear stripe from the inner corner of each eye